sivaramakrishnan-rajaraman/CXR-bone-suppression/README.md

 (vi) Predict bone-suppressed Montgomery CXRs using the trained model.

-We have also included the best-performing ResNet-BS bone suppression model for direct use.
+We have also included the weights of the best-performing ResNet-BS bone suppression model for direct use.
 Run the model on 256 x 256 grayscale CXR image to geneate a soft-tissue image with suppressed bone shadows.